 How does a port authority issue bonds?
 They can issue bonds in two ways:

-- By a vote of the local electorate, similar to a local school bond issue.
+- By a vote of the local electorate, like a local school bond issue.

 - As a “pass-through vehicle,” based on the credit of the entity for which the bonds are issued.

 Why are port authorities considered important economic development tools for communities?
 Because of their tax-exempt status, port authorities have the advantage of passing savings on to economic development projects, thus making projects possible that might not otherwise happen.
-They facilitate economic development projects:
+They facilitate economic development projects such as:

 - Loaning monies at competitive rates and terms